TulipaEnergy/TulipaEnergyModel.jl/docs/src/features.md

 #### Transport Capacity Constraints

-For the connection from the hub to the demand has associated a transmission capacity constraints like this:
+For the connection from the hub to the demand there are associated transmission capacity constraints:

 ```math
 \begin{aligned}